 Note that I cut down all the pink wax sticks as far as possible so save both space and material.
 Every sprue you add is a piece of silver, so it adds to the weight and cost.
 Cutting down sticks of wax is always best done with a heated scalpel.
 Keep a small candle on your work surface to heat the knife, and paper to dry off the wax that accumulates on the blade.

-the tree in tweezers and fix it as well as possible while working
+This is precision work.
+It's helpful to hold the tree in tweezers and fix it as well as possible while working |

 Before fastening the tree on the lid of the cylinder, you have to cut it to its final length (again with a heated scalpel).
 Then lift it carefully and weigh it to determine how much silver you need for casting.
 A rule of thumb is the weight of silver = 10x the weight of wax.